 Climate change is a challenging issue, not just for electric utilities and Southern Company, but for our nation and the world.
 Leadership in this arena must address the duel objectives of developing and deploying technologies that reduce greenhouse gas emissions while ensuring that electricity remains reliable and affordable for customers.

-Carbon Dioxide Capture and Storage
+Carbon Capture and Storage

-- The National Carbon Capture Center is a focal point of U.S. Department of Energy's efforts to develop advanced technologies to reduce greenhouse gas emissions from coal-based power generation.
+The National Carbon Capture Center is a focal point of U.S. Department of Energy's efforts to develop advanced technologies to reduce greenhouse gas emissions from coal-based power generation.
 The center, managed and operated by Southern Company in Alabama, works with scientists and technology developers from government, industry and universities who are creating the next generation of carbon capture technologies.

-Start-to-finish carbon capture and storage at Plant Barry in Alabama.
-The facility is the largest in the world to be connected to a pulverized coal-fired generating plant.
-Alabama Power and Southern Company, along with the U.S. Department of Energy, Mitsubishi Heavy Industries Ltd., the Electric Power Research Institute and others, are partners in the project.
+Alabama Power's Plant Berry boasts the largest demonstration of carbon capture on a pulverized-coal power plant in the U.S. Alabama Power and Southern Company, along with the U.S. Department of Energy, Mitsubishi Heavy Industries Ltd., the Electric Power Research Institute and others, are partners in the project.
 In 2011, the project began capturing carbon dioxide.
-The carbon dioxide will be supplied to the DOE's Southeast Regional Carbon Sequestration Partnership and transported via pipeline to a site about 10 miles away, where it will be permanently stored in a deep geological formation.
+The carbon dioxide is supplied to the DOE's Southeast Regional Carbon Sequestration Partnership and transported via pipeline to a site about 10 miles away, where it will be permanently stored in a deep geological formation.